puremourning/vimspector/README.md

 another example where it can be used to specify the port to connect the [java debugger](#java---partially-supported)

+### Debug configuration selection

+Vimspector uses the following logic to choose a configuration to launch:

+1. If a configuration was specified in the launch options (as above), use that.
+2. Otherwise if there's only one configuration and it doesn't have `autoselect` set to `false`, use that.
+3. Otherwise if there's exactly one configuration with `default` set to `true` and without `autoselect` set to `false`, use that.
+4. Otherwise, prompt the user to select a configuration.

+See [the reference guide][vimspector-ref-config-selection] for details.

 ## Breakpoints

 * Use `vimspector#ToggleBreakpoint([ { 'condition': '<condition expr>' } ])`